NileshChandekar/nileshchandekar.github.io/_posts/2025-09-18-my-first-blog.md

 ---
 layout: post
-title: "My First Blog"
+title: "My First Blog Post"
-date: 2025-09-18
+date: 2025-09-18 20:00:00 +0530
+description: "Testing Indigo theme blog post"
-categories: [tech, cloud]
+categories: [blog]
+author: johndoe
 ---

-This is my very first Jekyll blog post on GitHub Pages 🚀.
+This is my first test post.
+If you see this on the **Blog** page, your Jekyll is working fine 🚀.